bytebl33d/bytebl33d.github.io/_posts/2023-07-26-buffer-overflow.markdown

 SYS = "\x50\x72\xe2\xb7"
 SYSRET = "\x20\xa4\xe1\xb7"
 STR_PTR = "\xe4\xff\xff\xbf"

-print(FILL + SYS + SYSRET + STR_PTR)
+payload = FILL + SYS + SYSRET + STR_PTR
 ```
 ## Data-only attacks
 Data corruption may allow the attacker to achieve their goals without diverting the target software from its expected path of machine-code execution, either directly or indirectly.
 Such attacks are referred to as data-only, or non-control-data attacks.
-Examples of this are string vulnerabilities that utilize format string functions to achieve information leaks or arbitrary code execution.
+Examples of this are string vulnerabilities that utilize format string functions (e.g. `printf()`) to achieve information leaks or arbitrary code execution.

 This attack can be used when a program makes use of input arguments that are not properly sanitized.
 An attacker can manipulate the program to read or write memory when it isn’t supposed to.
 The `%x` format specifier is used to print data from the stack or other locations in memory.
 We can also write arbitrary data to arbitrary locations using the `%n` format specifier.